-When you are using Limecraft Flow to manage media assets, you can simply download one more more clips, but it is also possible to export an entire collection as an edit project.
+When using Limecraft Flow to manage media assets, you can simply download one more more clips, and it is also possible to export an entire collection as an edit project.
 In this article, we will discuss all the different possibilities, including the most common edit suites.

 Before you begin

 Please check that you have the permission to export media.
 If you don't have permission to do so, the export functions will not be visible.